cory321/pistachio/README.md

 PHP unit tests can be run with:

-`npm run test-unit-php`, before you do this you should run the Docker containers in which these tests will be run in, by using: `npm run test-unit-php:run-docker`.
-You'll likely have to run `npm run test-unit-php:setup` the very first time as well, to set up some test instrumentation.
+`yarn test-unit-php`, before you do this you should run the Docker containers in which these tests will be run in, by using: `yarn test-unit-php:run-docker`.
+You'll likely have to run `yarn test-unit-php:setup` the very first time as well, to set up some test instrumentation.

 JavaScript unit tests can be run with:

-`npm run test-unit-js`
+`yarn test-unit-js`

 ## Coding standards

 For PHP, we use PHP Code Sniffer with the WordPress coding standards.
 You can run the linter
-with: `npm run lint-php`.
-You can attempt to fix any standard violations `phpcs` finds with `npm run lint-php:fix`.
+with: `yarn lint-php`.
+You can attempt to fix any standard violations `phpcs` finds with `yarn lint-php:fix`.

 The PHP linter runs in a Docker container, but you can always install `phpcs` with the WordPress coding standards locally, for integration with your IDE or text editor.

 For JavaScript, we use `eslint`.
-You can run `npm run lint-js`, or set up `eslint` to be run in your text editor/IDE.
+You can run `yarn lint-js`, or set up `eslint` to be run in your text editor/IDE.